keboola/developers-docs/extend/common-interface/manifest-files/out-tables-manifests-native-types.md

 permalink: /extend/common-interface/manifest-files/out-tables-manifests-native-types/
 ---

+Native Types provide a structured way for components to define their handling of data types, referred to as “Native Types.”

+The level of type handling is specified by the dataTypeSupport property, which can take one of three values:
+- Authoritative: The component reliably enforces specific data types.
+- Hints: The component provides type suggestions that may not always be reliable.
+- None: Represents the legacy state with no explicit type handling.

+This design overcomes limitations in current settings, where all components automatically produce typed tables when a project switches to Native Types.
+For instance, Data Sources that output unreliable type hints (e.g., an int column containing values like N/A) can now explicitly signal their limitations, reducing downstream issues.

 An output table manifest sets options for transferring a table to Storage.
 The following examples list available manifest fields; **all of them are optional**.
 The `destination` field overrides the table name generated from the file name; it can (and commonly is) overridden by the end-user configuration.